-The most important safety tip for drivers of cars, SUVs and trucks is that they avoid distracted driving — texting, drinking coffee, eating breakfast, tinkering with the radio, or adjusting hair/makeup – as looking down or away for just a second is often a factor in collisions with motorcycles.
-At intersections, drivers should look both ways twice because motorcycles aren’t always seen or heard until it’s too late.
+The most important safety tip for drivers of cars, SUVs, and trucks is avoiding distracted driving– texting, drinking coffee, eating breakfast, tinkering with the radio, or adjusting hair.
+Looking down or away for just a second is often a factor in collisions with motorcycles.
+At intersections, drivers should look both ways twice.

 Left hand turn motorcycle accidents: who is at fault?

-The fact is: Car drivers are largely responsible for motorcycle accidents.
-The University of South Florida found that, over a 10 year period, vehicle drivers were responsible for 60 percent of crashes involving motorcycles.
+The fact is: Car drivers are primarily responsible for motorcycle accidents.
+The University of South Florida found that, over a 10-year period, they were responsible for 60 percent of crashes.
 The real work of proving liability goes beyond pointing to a few statistics, of course.
-The Salamati Firm has a vast network of accident reconstruction experts, motorcycle safety instructors, driver education teachers, medical doctors, and others who can establish liability and build a compelling case.
+We have a vast network of accident reconstruction experts, motorcycle safety instructors, driver education teachers, medical doctors, and others who can establish liability and build a compelling case.

 In a motorcycle accident lawsuit, the plaintiff can be: